twotwotwo/sz/README.md

 Some other things that could be fun:

 * A parallel Writer that can encode multiple blocks on multiple cores.
-* An extended format supporting a static dictionary, to better compress small blocks or to use snappy for binary diffs of small, similar items.
+* Make a variant (no longer "snappy") accept a static dictionary for compressing tiny blocks or binary-diffing small inputs.
-* A similar wrapper for [gipfeli][gipfeli], described as a 3x faster gzip
-  -1: less speed but more compression than Snappy.
+* Make a wrapper like this for [gipfeli][gipfeli], described as a 3x faster -gzip 1: less speed but better compression than Snappy.
-* Linking in Google's C++ snappy code, which is presumably a huge speed win but looks hairy.
+* Link in Google's C++ snappy code.

-Randall Farmer, 2014.
-Under a BSD-style license; the full text is in LICENSE.
+Randall Farmer, 2014. `sz` is under an MIT license whose full text is in `LICENSE`.  `sz/snappy` is under a BSD-style license whose full text is in `snappy/LICENSE`.
+There is no endorsement by the Snappy-Go project.

 [framing]: https://code.google.com/p/snappy/source/browse/trunk/framing_format.txt
 [snappy]: https://code.google.com/p/snappy/